pixelatedbrian/beautiful-jekyll/_posts/04-15-2018-Toxic-Comments-EDA-Retrospective.md

 ### "Repetition"

 Anecdotally toxic comments sometimes had some extreme data in which a certain comment was copy and pasted hundreds of times until the message buffer was maxed out.
 Initially I discovered this during data pipeline related operations and initial EDA with term frequency.
 Namely because oddly spelled words would end up being in the top 10 non-stop words of a toxic class.
-One of those examples was "mothjer" which is covered nicely by a fellow Kaggler [here warning:offensive NSFW words at link](https://www.kaggle.com/fcostartistican/don-t-mess-with-my-mothjer/notebook) This "mothjer" extreme data was a result of a person writing "YOU ARE A MOTHJER _F-word C-twoword_!"
+One of those examples was "mothjer" which is covered nicely by a fellow Kaggler [here warning: offensive words](https://www.kaggle.com/fcostartistican/don-t-mess-with-my-mothjer/notebook) This "mothjer" extreme data was a result of a person writing "YOU ARE A MOTHJER _F-word C-twoword_!"
 304 times in one message.

 <p align="center">
 <img src="/img/repetition.png" width="800" align="middle">